 Your CSME Board Members

 Jill has been on the CSME board since 2012.
-She is the Health Editor at Best Health magazine and a freelance editor and writer who has done work for Toronto Life, Today’s Parent, Reader’s Digest and more.
-She spent seven years at Canadian Living and Homemakers magazines, and has a master’s degree in Journalism from Western University.
-She was the recipient of a 2015 Canadian Online Publishing Award.
+She is the senior health editor at Today’s Parent magazine.
+In the past, she served as health editor at Best Health magazine, special projects editor at Canadian Living and copy editor at Homemakers magazine.
+She has worked as a freelance editor and writer for Toronto Life, Reader’s Digest, FASHION and more.
+She has a master’s degree in journalism from Western University and was the recipient of a 2015 Canadian Online Publishing Award.

 Former President: Allan Britnell

 Allan is the managing editor of Renovation Contractor, a finalist for Trade Magazine of the Year at the KRW Awards in 2013, 2014, and 2015.
 He is also a regular contributing editor and writer for several other magazines including Cottage Life, Ontario Nature, and the Smithsonian’s American Indian.

 Treasurer: Helen Racanelli

 Helen is a freelance writer, editor and project manager who has held staff positions at Style at Home and Canadian Living.
 She writes for Toronto Star, Metro, Precedent magazine and other national magazines and newspapers.
 She is the recipient of a 2014 Canadian Online Publishing Award (COPA).
 A University of Toronto graduate, Helen also is the digital media manager for Magenta Foundation, a non-profit publisher for the arts.